Eschatologue/CM_wiki/docs/class/magus/index.md

 ### Level 14: Superior Spellsunder

 When a creature you can see within 30 feet is targeted by a spell you can see, you can take a Reaction to teleport to an unoccupied space within 5 feet of it and use your Spellsunder reaction against the triggering spell.

+### Level 19: Epic Boon

+You gain an [:option-feat-boon: Epic Boon](../../option/feat/feat-boon.md) feat or another [feat](../../option/feat/index.md) of your choice for which you qualify.
+Boon of Irresistible Offense is recommended.

 [Magus Spell List]: ../../spells/class-specific/magus.md
 [Spellstrike]: #level-2-spellstrike